Training to Prepare Your Staff for Any Crisis

 Our “Flight Team” Training provides 20 different areas of focus and gives a comprehensive foundation to those who will help schools recover when crisis or tragedy strikes.

 Train Your Team

 Participants will leave this training prepared to respond to a range of school tragedies and crises: deaths, homicides, suicides, natural disasters and more.
-Helpful strategies also guide responses in any event that shatters parent trust, such as arrest of a staff member for sexual relations with a student.
 A number of organizational options (district, regional, community) are presented to maximize team strength depending on resource availability in your locale.